telerik/teststudio-docs/docs/automated-tests/wpf/wpf-test.md

 ---
 title: WPF Tests
 page_title: Configure WPF Test
-description: "Configure WPF Test (Standalone) in Test Studio for specific APF application.
-Create a WPF test in Test Studio and record"
+description: "Configure WPF Test (Standalone) in Test Studio for specific WPF application.
+Create a WPF test in Test Studio and record an automated scenario"
 position: 1
 ---
 # WPF Tests in Test Studio

-With Test Studio you can record and execute tests against any WPF desktop application.
-In order to specify the application, which will be tested, you need to configure the WPF test and point to the executable file of the WPF app.
+Test Studio recording feature supports WPF applications built with .Net 4.5+ or .Net Core 3.1 and above, and .Net 5.
+To be able to initiate recording session against specific application, you need to list its executable in the WPF test.

-This article will guide you through the WPF test configuration process.
+This article guides you through the WPF test configuration process.

-## Configure WPF Test to Record the Specific Application
+## Configure WPF Test to Record Specific Application

 The __configuration of the WPF test requires an executable file of a valid WPF app to be specified__ and, thus, used for recording and execution.
-When you open a WPF test in Test Studio, you will notice that some of the options in the __Test__ ribbon are different than these for a web test.
-The __Configure__ button replaces the browser control and timeouts options.
+When you open a WPF test in Test Studio, you can see the __Configure__ button in the __Test__ tools ribbon.

 ![Configure button](/img/automated-tests/recording/overview/fig10.png)